Exploring Gaze Pattern Differences Between Autistic and Neurotypical Children: Clustering, Visualisation, and Prediction: INTRODUCTION

-To tackle these limitations, we propose a novel method for automatic ASD gaze analysis.
-This method consists of four main steps: unsupervised clustering on gaze points from complex visual stimuli, visualization enhancement of ASD gaze points, significant feature extraction for ASD prediction, and comprehensive benchmarking of predictive models.
-Specifically, we first perform unsupervised clustering on gaze data using seven different clustering algorithms, which are then optimized based on the SC.
-To evaluate the effectiveness of these clustering algorithms qualitatively, we visualize gaze data by highlighting clustered gaze points with convex hulls overlaid on the original image, aiding in the analysis of spatial distribution.
-Subsequently, we utilize nine indices to evaluate unsupervised clustering quality.
-These indices are then used to extract multiple significant features to describe gaze patterns.
-Finally, these features can be utilized to train an ensemble of multiple predictive machine-learning models for AD predictions.
-Our contributions can be summarized as \begin{enumerate} \item We conducted the first comprehensive significance test of clustering algorithms combined with clustering indices across three complex visual stimuli datasets to distinguish between ASD and TD children, achieving a significant proportion of clustering indices at $74.1\%$. \item We conducted the first detailed analysis of the effectiveness of different types of clustering algorithms for gaze point visualization, specifically evaluating how well these methods reveal the unique gaze patterns of ASD children when overlaid on original images. \item We performed the first comprehensive machine learning benchmark test using only unsupervised clustering indice features across three datasets to predict ASD, achieving an average $81\%$ AUC, which is currently state-of-the-art in the field of automatically constructed gaze point features for ASD diagnosis. \end{enumerate}
+To address this gap, we conducted an exploratory study using internal cluster validity indices to analyze gaze pattern differences between ASD and TD children.
+Specifically, we first perform seven unsupervised clustering methods on gaze data across three datasets we collected.
+Subsequently, we extract nine internal cluster validity indices from the clustering results.
+Finally, we utilized these indices features to train an ensemble of multiple predictive machine-learning models for ASD predictions.
+Our contributions can be summarized as: \begin{itemize} \item We collected three eye-tracking datasets comprising 8,790 entries of ASD and TD children's gaze points on structured, semi-structured, and non-structured visual stimuli. \item We conducted the first comprehensive significance test of clustering algorithms combined with internal cluster validity indices across three complex visual stimuli datasets to distinguish between ASD and TD children, achieving a significant proportion of internal cluster validity indices at $74.1\%$. \item We performed the first comprehensive machine learning benchmark test using only internal cluster validity indices features across three datasets to predict ASD, achieving an average $81\%$ AUC, highlighting the significance of internal cluster validity indices in ASD prediction. \end{itemize}